tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I built the search page of my site, I also implemented a menu to search for category of products.
 Tomorrow I intend to build or at least try to build a login system with node.js.
 I'll start with the register page.

 **Thoughts**: I'll start to use notion.so to take notes.
 By now I'm using evernote but I think notion can improve my notes quality.
 I learned about zettelkasten and I'll use this method to help me fix my knowledge and to revise in the future.

+### Day 72 July 25, 2020

+**Today's Progress**: Today was a great day of studies!!!
+I studied a lot and didn't lose my focus.
+I implemented a system to register users in my website and learned about sessions on ExpressJs.
+I used the library express-session and connect-pg-simple to link this session with database.
+I also learned how to create masks for fields and validate them.
+Tomorrow I'll keep doing my login system.

+**Thoughts**: If all my days of study be like today I'll evolve much more faster and better.
+I was so focused and high deeply motivated that I only studied without see the time pass.